itsdfish/ParameterSpacePartitions.jl/README.md

 ```
 ## Pattern Function

 A second function categorizes the predicted data into a qualitative pattern.
 At minimum, the pattern function must recieve a data input.
 In this example, the pattern function `p_fun` is imported from `TestModels`.
-The function is presented below for illustration. `p_fun` requires the location (i.e. parameters) and `HyperCube` object, which contains  partition boundaries (which is the same for each dimension). `p_fun` categorizes `location` on each dimension and returns a vector, such as `[1,2,1]`, which indicates the data is in the partition that is 1 in the x axis, 2 on the y axis and 1 on the z axis.
+The function is presented below for illustration. `p_fun` requires the location (i.e. parameters) and `HyperCube` object, which contains  partition boundaries (which is the same for each dimension). `p_fun` categorizes `location` on each dimension and returns a vector representing a pattern.
+For example, the pattern `[1,2,1]` indicates the `location` is in the partition for which the x axis is 1, the y axis is 2, and the z axis is 1.

 ```julia
 function p_fun(location, hypercube::HyperCube, args...; kwargs...)